ethereum-optimism/superchain-starter-xchain-eth-multitransfer/README.md

 This allows indexers / relayers to realize dependencies between messages, and recognize that a failed relayed message should be retried once the dependent message succeeds at some point in the future.

-### 4. Using SuperchainWETH for cross-chain ETH transfers
+### 4. Using SuperchainETHBridge for cross-chain ETH transfers

-The contract leverages SuperchainWETH to handle cross-chain ETH transfers:
+The contract leverages SuperchainETHBridge to handle cross-chain ETH transfers:

-- Automatically wraps and unwraps ETH as needed
 - Provides reliable message hashes for tracking transfers
 - Maintains ETH value consistency across chains